Action/emotion

 Is dreaming about feelings a bad sign?

 Dreaming about feelings is not inherently negative.
-It often serves as a reflection of your emotional state, encouraging self-exploration and awareness.
+It can offer valuable insights into your emotional landscape, encouraging growth and self-awareness.

 02